 Mortgage Credit Certificate (MCC): How It Can Help You Afford Your Mortgage Payments

-If you’re a first-time home buyer looking for ways to save money on your mortgage, then you may want to see if you qualify for a mortgage credit certificate (MCC).
-This federal tax credit is distributed by your state or local government and allows you to deduct a portion of your mortgage interest.
+VICTORIA ARAJIf you’re a first-time home buyer looking for ways to save money on your mortgage, you may want to see if you qualify for a mortgage credit certificate (MCC).
+This federal tax credit allows you to directly reduce the amount of taxes you owe and is distributed by your state or local government.

-An MCC can be a great way to save money on your mortgage, but the terms of the program vary depending on where you live.
-And there are a few drawbacks you’ll want to consider before signing up.
+An MCC can be a great way to save money on your mortgage if you meet the terms set by your local housing authority.
+However, there are a few drawbacks to consider before applying for an MCC.

 What Is A Mortgage Credit Certificate (MCC)?

-An MCC is a federal tax credit given by the IRS to low-income borrowers, and it’s typically reserved for first-time home buyers.
-When you receive an MCC, you can claim a deduction of up to $2,000 on the mortgage interest you paid on your home.
+An MCC is a federal income tax credit for lower-income borrowers typically reserved for first-time home buyers.
+When you receive an MCC, you can claim a dollar-for-dollar tax credit of up to $2,000 on the mortgage interest you paid on your home.
+You can claim the tax credit every year you’re a qualified homeowner, and there’s no lifetime cap on how much you can save.

-If you qualify, this credit will reduce the amount you owe in federal taxes for the year.
-However, an MCC only really helps you if you paid a substantial amount of money in interest.
-If your interest payments are relatively low, an MCC won’t help you as much.
+The tax credit also allows you to reduce the amount you owe in federal taxes.
+An MCC is especially helpful if you pay a substantial amount of money in mortgage interest.
+If your interest payments are relatively low, an MCC won’t help as much.

 How Do Mortgage Credit Certificates Work?